This post may contain affiliate links. Please read my disclosure policy.

 But it’s not the beef nor the broccoli that I find are the stars of this recipes.
 It’s the sauce.
 It’s garlicky, as usual I put a lot of garlic, it’s salty from the soy sauce, it’s spicy, it’s smooth, it’s just complete yumminess.

 Chances are you’ll already have most of these ingredients hanging out in your kitchen!
-Keep scrolling for the full recipe and ingredient amounts.
+Keep scrolling down to the recipe card for a list of FULL ingredient amounts and instructions or click the “Jump to Recipe” button at the top of the page!

 For the sauce you will need: